-- All students begin on green level (0 points) at the start of each year. - Students will move up and down through the levels as they accrue or lose points. - Students issued a Warning for Suspension (-1 point), Short Suspension (-10 points) or Long Suspension (-10 points) are not allowed to represent the school or attend excursions and will be placed on Orange then Yellow monitoring cards by the Deputy Principals. - Any student who is suspended or is on a monitoring card during the organisation of a Rewards Day is ineligible to attend that particular Rewards Day.
+- All students begin on green level (0 points) at the start of each year. - Students will move up and down through the levels as they accrue or lose points. • - Points will be deducted to students when issued with a Formal Caution or a Suspension.
+They are not allowed to represent the school or attend excursions and will be placed on a behaviour monitoring card by their Deputy Principal. - Any student who is suspended or is on a monitoring card during the organisation of a Rewards Day is ineligible to attend that particular Rewards Day.

-Teacher and Student Accountability for the Collection of Points and Merit Certificates
+Teacher and Student Responsibilities for the Collection of Points and Merit Certificates

 - Each student carries a 'Points Passport' in their diary which is presented to their teacher when they are awarded positive points.
-Teachers will record and sign against these points on the card. - Teachers may also award points on Millennium called Quick Merits. - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
-It is the students' responsibility to submit these merit certificates and completed passports to their Assistant Year Adviser and have them counted by any relevant cut off dates for Rewards Days. - Merit certificates do not carry over to the following term.
-They are only valid for the current term. - Incomplete passports do carry over to the following year. - Students on positive levels will have their names printed and displayed on their Year Adviser's noticeboard.
+Teachers will record and sign these points on the passport. - Teachers may also award points on Sentral called Quick Merits. • - Merit certificates and completed passports are collected and recorded by the Assistant Year Adviser.
+It is each student's responsibility to submit the merit certificates and completed passports to their Assistant Year Adviser and have them counted by any relevant cut off dates for Rewards Days. - Merit certificates do not carry over to the following term.
+They are only valid for the current term. - Incomplete passports do carry over to the following year.

-E. REWARD SYSTEM SCALE
+Ε. REWARD SYSTEM SCALE